All our libraries are now open for drop-in browsing, borrowing and computer use. We’ve missed you and can’t wait to

 How do I return books?

 Computers and printing are available for pre-booked slots up to 7 days in advance.
-You are able to book online or from 7 July contact your nearest open library by phone or email for an appointment.
+You can book online or contact your nearest library by phone or email for an appointment.
 Please be aware that computer access is not available at New Earswick or Dunnington due to social distancing requirements.

-My York Card or Library Card has expired – how do I get a new one?
+My York Card has expired – how do I get a new one?

-All expired cards have been extended until 1 September.
-York Card partner attractions have been asked to accept cards up to 3 months beyond the printed due date.
+York Card partner attractions have been asked to accept cards up to 3 months beyond the expiry date printed on the back.
 To buy a new York Card please visit your nearest library (you can use a credit card at Explore centres, but it’s cash only at the smaller libraries).